-North Stradbroke Island is a little paradise just outside Brisbane.
+Minjerribah (Stradbroke Island) is a little paradise just outside Brisbane.
 The island has a lot to offer (iconic Australian wildlife, lovely walks, stunning landscape, beautiful beaches…) and I regularly go there for a lovely break from the city.
-I love scuba diving Stradbroke Island.
-When the water gets warmer, the Manta Ray season is on and we sometimes go there just for diving.
-I often read that the Manta Ray Bommie is amongst the ten best dive spots in Australia.
-And when it gets cooler, it’s the season for the amazing Grey Nurse Sharks.
+I love scuba diving Minjerribah.
+When the water gets warmer, the manta ray season is on and we sometimes go there just for diving.
+I often read that Manta Bommie dive site is amongst the ten best dive spots in Australia.
+And when it gets cooler, it’s the season for the amazing grey nurse sharks.
+There are only good seasons on Minjerribah!

-How to go scuba diving on Stradbroke Island
+How to go scuba diving on Minjerribah (Stradbroke Island)

-You can hop on a boat from Brisbane and make a return day-trip from the mainland during the day.
-It’s a long day out though.
-Plus, you will have to cross the bar between Moreton Island and Stradbroke Island, which can sometimes be uncomfortable.
-GoDive often offers the opportunity to go scuba diving Stradbroke Island.
+You can hop on a boat from Brisbane and make a return day trip from the mainland during the day.
+But you will have to cross the bar between Moreton Island and Minjerribah (Stradbroke Island), which can sometimes be uncomfortable.

 Some people we met on board were bringing a dream to life by diving (or free diving) with these majestic creatures!
 How lucky are we to have them so close to Brisbane?!

-The Manta Rays visit Stradbroke Island’s coast during summer.
-They usually arrive just after the beautiful Leopard Sharks.
+Manta rays visit the Minjerribah coast during summer.
+They usually arrive just after the beautiful leopard sharks.

-One site is particularly reputed to dive with Manta Rays on Stradbroke Island.
+One site is particularly reputed to dive with manta rays on Minjerribah (Stradbroke Island).
 Manta Bommie is a cleaning station, and we could watch multiple manta rays at each dive.
 It is a unique experience to interact with these giants of the sea.
 Although they are very impressive, they are known to be friendly and harmless.
 They come very close to the divers and stay in the area, allowing a lasting unusual encounter.
 Incredible.

 I got PADI certified just a month before my first trip to Manta Bommie.
-It was amongst my first dives, and my first time with Manta Rays.
+It was among my first dives and my first time with manta rays.
 An unforgettable time.
 They are incredibly elegant.
 We also got to see a turtle and other fish during the dive, but I have to admit our eyes were all stuck on the mantas…

 It was not an easy dive for a beginner because of the current and the surge, but nothing too hard though and an excellent experience in the end.
 As we sometimes needed to grab rocks to go forward or stay at a place, I highly recommend wearing diving gloves*.
 The maximum depth at Manta Bommie is around 16 metres, so Open Water divers are allowed to access it.

-I went back as a more competent diver.
-There was current again but it felt like an easy dive.
+I went back a few more times as a more competent diver.
+There was current again, but it felt like an easy dive.
 It’s comfortable when you don’t have to worry about your maximum depth.
-We could watch beautiful Manta Rays dancing together, sometimes in sync with a turtle or with a leopard shark nearby.
-But another highlight was to spot a Mantis Shrimp, one of the most fascinating creatures down there.
-We spent so much time with Manta Rays on our first dive that we were happy to look for octopus, lobsters, coral shrimps and nudibranchs.
+We could watch beautiful manta rays dancing together, sometimes in sync with a turtle or with a leopard shark nearby.
+But another highlight was spotting a mantis shrimp, one of the most fascinating creatures down there.
+We spent so much time with manta rays on our first dive that we were happy to look for octopus, lobsters, coral shrimps and nudibranchs.

-And if you happen to be there out of the manta season, or if the conditions are not good enough to go to Manta Bommie, it’s still worth to plan a dive to one of the other great scuba diving sites at Stradbroke Island.
+And if you happen to be there out of the manta season, or if the conditions are not good enough to go to the Manta Bommie dive site, it’s still worth planning a dive to one of the other great scuba diving sites at Minjerribah (Stradbroke Island).

 Scuba diving in Brisbane is at its best during winter as the weather is often perfect to go on a boat trip.
-And the cold water attracts the endangered Grey Nurse Sharks.
-Stradbroke Island is a very reputed site in Queensland to spot Grey Nurse Sharks (as well as Wolf Rock and Cherubs Cave).
+And the cold water attracts the endangered grey nurse sharks.
+Minjerribah (Stradbroke Island) is a very reputed site in Queensland to spot grey nurse sharks (as well as Wolf Rock and Cherubs Cave).
 Plus, you get to see and hear the humpback whales nearby!

-Shark Alley at Flat Rock is the most famous site to go scuba diving near Stradbroke Island and spot Grey Nurse Sharks.
+Shark Alley at Flat Rock is the most famous site to go scuba diving near Minjerribah (Stradbroke Island) and spot grey nurse sharks.
 It’s more suitable for Advanced Open Water divers as the site is around 25-metre deep.

-Other things to see when scuba diving Stradbroke Island
+Other things to see when scuba diving Minjerribah (Stradbroke Island)

 The Nursery and Turtle Cave at Flat Rock are two other great sites where we’ve often spotted turtles and many other exciting marine life.

-I usually camp when we spend the weekend on Straddie.
+I usually camp when we spend the weekend on Minjerribah (Straddie).
 It’s fun and cheap.
 You can upgrade to a glamping option or a cabin near the beach.